lookback/meteor-emoji/README.md

 This package exports a single namespace: `Emojis`.
 It's a `Mongo.Collection`, and includes some custom methods (see *API* below).

 ### Emoji images

+Some browsers on some systems still don't support native unicode emojis.
+Read more here: [caniemoji.com](http://caniemoji.com).
+So we need to fallback to image representations in that case.

 This package **does not** include the actual images for the emojis.
 You can however checkout the images in these emoji projects: